 How many Christians are there in Colombia?

-Most Colombians are Christians – 95 per cent of the population of 50.2 million.
-But Christians still aren’t safe in Colombia, and persecution is getting much worse.
+Most Colombians are Christians – 95 per cent of the population of 50.6 million.
+But Christians still aren’t safe in Colombia, persecution is prevalent.

 What does persecution look like in Colombia?

 Though Colombia has a high percentage of Christians, believers still face persecution from criminal gangs and indigenous groups.
 Guerrilla groups threaten, harass, extort and even murder church leaders, who are targeted because they denounce corruption,

 defend human rights and oppose cartels.
 Their children may also be targeted, to discourage church leaders from speaking out against organized crime and corruption.
 These forms of persecution are particularly prevalent in rural and remote areas of

 The humanitarian crisis in the Pacific Coast region continues to worsen: the fight for the control of illicit crops, drug trafficking and illegal mining have led to intensified conflict.
 Many Christians are affected, and are among the thousands of displaced families.

 In indigenous communities, persecution tends to focus on Christians who have converted from the beliefs of their indigenous tribe.
 These Christians face imprisonment, harassment, physical abuse, denial of basic rights and use of their ancestral territory, or being sent away to do forced labour in a different territory, among other forms of persecution.
 Often they are targeted to make an example of them, so that the rest of the community is deterred from conversion.

 Another key driver of persecution is secular intolerance.
 Increasingly, Christians are facing hostility, verbal abuse and discrimination for their stance on issues such as abortion, sexuality and gender orientation.
 The participation of Christians in the political sphere as diminished as a result.